Paulko6565/sb_stuff/README.md

 # Alt Controller:
-Use this command in the command prompt to install all the requires modules:
+Use this command in the command prompt to install all the required modules:

 ```pip install pydirectinput keyboard pygetwindow pyautogui```